stevetaq/stevetaq.github.io/generic.md

 ---
 Hello, I'm Stephen Ahiabah-Quarshie.

 I currently work in Risk Modelling at JP Morgan Chase in London, UK.
 My role involves leading the development and implementation of credit risk models for international consumer banking portfolio.
-I utilize Python, advanced Excel, and SQL for in-depth analysis and regularly present credit risk findings to senior management and business stakeholders, emphasizing key drivers and their implications.
+I utilize Python, advanced Excel, and SQL for in-depth analysis and present credit risk findings to senior management and business stakeholders, emphasizing key drivers and their implications.

 I earned my degree in Materials Science & Engineering from The University of Manchester, specializing in the industrial application of thermolectric and nuclear materials.